-In the first mode, a "0" pixel value will inhibit the emission of a pulse, thus skipping the firing of the laser at that pixel location.
-Likewise, a "1" pixel value will emit a pulse that will cause the laser to fire at that location.
-This mode is typically used with pulse on demand capable lasers
+This mode is also useful in a thresholded or error-diffusion dithering gray-scale approximation approach using Q-Switched lasers.
+In this case, a low-thresholded or "0" pixel value can cause the pulse-width to be set to 0 thus skipping the firing of the laser at that pixel location.
+Likewise, a high-thresholded or "1" pixel value can cause the laser to fire at that location.